top of page

 4. Fitness & Preparation

-You don’t need to be an elite athlete, but a good base level of hill fitness is important.
-Regular walkers, hikers, and runners tend to fare better.
-It’s not technical, but it is physically demanding.
+You don’t need to be an elite athlete, but the fitter you are, the easier you'll find it.
+A good base level of fitness is recommended with regular walkers, hikers, and runners tending to fare a lot better.
+It’s not technical, but it is physically demanding due to rough rocky ground and sustained elevation gain.
 Having the correct clothing and equipment is also essential - particularly in winter.

 Summer Equipment & Clothing list: